Margaret Sanger: Eugenics

 Gunnar Myrdal.
 Several prominent non-racist eugenicists signed the Eugenics manifesto in 1939, which rejected racism and even the notion of race: "[a] major hindrance to genetic improvement lies in those economic and political conditions which foster antagonism between different peoples, nations and 'races'.
 The removal of race prejudices and of the unscientific doctrine that good or bad genes are the monopoly of particular peoples or of persons with features of a given kind will not be possible, however, before those conditions which make for war and economic exploitation have been eliminated.")
-Many eugenicists were somewhere between: they did not categorize ethnicities as superior or inferior; but their list of unfit traits included attributes such as illiteracy or low scores on IQ tests which – even if well-intended – often had the effect of targeting certain ethnicities.
+Many eugenicists were somewhere between: they did not categorize ethnicities as superior or inferior; but their list of unfit traits included attributes such as illiteracy or low scores on IQ tests which often – albeit unintentionally – had the effect of targeting certain ethnicities.

 Sanger was surrounded by influential people who approved of eugenics, including close friends Havelock Ellis and H. G. Wells, and colleagues W. E. B. Du Bois and Winston Churchill.
 (Note: Churchill was a sponsor of the first ABCL conference in 1921.)
 Some associates of Sanger used eugenics to support their white supremacist beliefs, including Charles Davenport and Lothrop Stoddard, a member of the KKK, and a founding board member of the ABCL who contributed an article to Birth Control Review.

 Sanger found common ground between eugenics and her birth control movement: both endeavors would benefit if contraception were legal and readily available.
 From her perspective as an activist struggling to develop support for her cause, Sanger viewed the eugenics movement as scientific, respectable, growing, international, and popular.
 Sanger adopted eugenics because it was an opportunity to advocate for the legalization of contraception – eugenics was a means to her end.
 Whether she genuinely believed in eugenic principles is a matter of debate; several historians conclude that her belief was not sincere, and suggest that she joined with the eugenics movement simply to lend legitimacy to her birth control efforts.